A non-profit organization working to empower the women of Uganda.

 Pastor Peter Odoi and his wife Allen had long sought a way to improve the quality of life for vulnerable women in Uganda, particularly rural villages where he carried out most of his ministry.
 Earlier in his career, Peter had been Project Coordinator of a socio-economic recovery program in northern Uganda, funded by Geneva Global, which engaged in resettling people who had been internally displaced by the Joseph Kony insurgency.
 As part of this program, Peter had given goats to many families and thus learned firsthand the potential of goat rearing to create household wealth for poor families.

 In 2011, Peter and Allen were assisted with help from volunteers in the UK.
 Linda Robinson, an invaluable early contributor, arrived in Uganda from the UK and immediately wanted to help in a sustainable fashion.
 Working together, they decided to establish a self-sustaining economic assistance program through giving and raising goats.
 In October 2011 Linda bought 6 goats and gave them to women in Katukuru, Mbarara district, as a pilot arrangement.
-In January 2013, after further research on the viability of the project, developing policies, etc, the Goat Project was formally born and Katukuru became the location of the first center.
+In January 2013, after further research on the viability of the project, developing policies, etc, the Goat Project was formally born and Katukuru in Mbarara district became the location of the first center.

 In January 2016, Peter became Executive Director of the project.
 In Uganda, the project was registered as a company limited by guarantee under Give a Goat Ltd. He now serves as Executive Director working with the rest of the Board members and volunteers.

 The ultimate goal of The Goat Project Uganda is to open 100 centers throughout rural Uganda.
 As at April 2019, we are at 44 centers in all 4 regions of Uganda!
 Using the law of exponential growth, the number of beneficiaries will double every 2 years.
 With an initial fundraising goal of 600 goats, our aim is to provide an eventual 10,000 beneficiaries within 7-10 years.